 - 2. Mapping.
 The approximate location and extent of habitat conservation areas are shown on the following maps, which are hereby adopted to provide geographic information about known or suspected habitat conservation areas: - a.
 Department of Fish and Wildlife Priority Habitat and Species Maps; - b.
-Department of Natural Resources, Official Water Type Reference Maps, as amended; - Resident salmonid distribution maps contained in studies conducted by the local watershed planning unit or in the Habitat Limiting Factors Reports published by the Washington Conservation Commission; - d.
-Department of Natural Resources State Natural Area Preserves and Natural Resource Conservation Area Maps; and - e.
-Town of Rosalia habitat maps.
+Resident salmonid distribution maps contained in studies conducted by the local watershed planning unit or in the Habitat Limiting Factors Reports published by the Washington Conservation Commission; - c.
+Department of Natural Resources State Natural Area Preserves and Natural Resource Conservation Area Maps; and - d.
+City of Palouse habitat maps.

-These maps are to be used as a guide for the Town, project applicants, and property owners, and will be periodically updated as new information becomes available.
+These maps are to be used as a guide for the City, project applicants, and property owners, and will be periodically updated as new information becomes available.
 They are a reference and do not provide a final critical area designation.